ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 This should be mentally read: "the type `response` must be an instance of the `HttpResponse` class, `body` and `method` are jointly constrained by `HttpBodyAllowed` ..", etc.

 As soon as we populate all of `req`'s parameter slots, the typechecker infers a more concrete (and understandable) type signature.
-The following example declares a GET request to a certain address, containing no body or request parameters, and requires that the response be returned as a "lazy" [`bytestring`](http://hackage.haskell.org/packages/bytestring).
+The following example declares a GET request to a certain address, containing no body or parameters, and requires that the response be returned as a "lazy" [`bytestring`](http://hackage.haskell.org/packages/bytestring).

 {% highlight haskell %}